CSaratakij/MainBlog/content/projects/Doppelganger.md

 the "Level5" scene first and then have to manually open the "Introduction" scene before entering the play mode.

 Which make me frustrated overtime. \
-So, this tools keeping me sane while play testing dozen times.
+So, this tools keeping me sane while play testing dozen of times.

 <br/>
 {{< youtube id="PaeOfl0nNyM" >}}